Mohamed-Laymouna/Analyzing-Marketing-Campaigns-python/README.md

 Feel free to explore the notebook and use the code provided to conduct your own analysis or apply it to similar marketing datasets.

-For any questions or further information, please contact [your contact information].

 Thank you for using this notebook!